contentful-graveyard/wordpress-exporter.rb/README.md

 ## Step by step

-1. Export the content of the blog from WordPress and save it as XML file.
+1. [Export](http://en.support.wordpress.com/export/) the content of the blog from WordPress and save it as XML file.
-2. Create YAML file with settings (eg. settings.yml) and fill in the required parameters:
+2. Create YAML file with settings (eg. settings.yml) and fill in the required parameters.
    The generated `content types`, `entries` and `assets` will be saved to the `data_dir`.

 3. Extract the content from the XML file and generate the content model and JSON files for the import: